NatronGitHub/Natron/BUGS.md

 - black borders around the viewer when zooming out and multithreading is disabled

-- String_KnobGui: kOfxParamStringIsRichTextFormat  is not supported (it should use a QTextEdit and not convert the string to plain text)

 - Tab traversal is not set up properly, and sometimes couter-intuitive.
   Many users still have a keyboard and use it, so this should be fixed.
   Refs: